d-philip/news-analyzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This API serves as the backend for a platform that allows users to upload and store news articles via direct upload or URL.
+This API serves as the backend for a platform that allows users to upload and store news articles via direct upload or URL (_coming soon_).
 Text is extracted from the uploaded documents and the platform can generate keywords and analyze the sentiment of the documents.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [Flask RESTful](https://flask-restful.readthedocs.io/en/latest/)
 * [AWS S3](https://aws.amazon.com/s3/)
 * [AWS DynamoDB](https://aws.amazon.com/dynamodb/)